It’s that time of the year, everyone is either cheerful or pissed off.

 It doesn’t matter how you choose to read, you can listen to a book, read it on your computer, buy it on Amazon.

-Books make great companion when you are lonely.
+Books make great companions when you are lonely.